MicrosoftDocs/azure-devops-docs/docs/project/search/functional-work-item-search.md

 #### Semantic search vs. managed work item queries

 You have two ways to find and list work items: managed queries and semantic searches.
-If you're looking for a single work item, use the search box.
+If you're looking for a single work item, use the semantic search.
 If you want to generate a list of work items to triage, update, chart, or share with others, use a managed query.

 > [!NOTE]
 > With semantic search, you search against a more fully indexed set of fields than that of managed queries.